-A county business license is required for anyone doing business in the county, unless the business is conducted only within the city limits of Winnemucca, in which case only a city license is needed.
-Click on the logos to learn more.
+A county business license is needed unless the business is only conducted within the city limits of Winnemucca, in which case only a city license is required.
+Click on the county button or city logo to learn more.

 Fictitious Firm Name filings must be done through the county clerk.
 Click HERE .